jeromysolis/math-app/README.md

 # math-app
-a simple app to generate random math problems for my son to practice math
+a simple app to generate random math problems for my son to practice math, bult using REACT